Healthy Homes Assessment Titahi Bay

 Insulation Titahi Bay

-The insulation of the ceiling and underfloor is required to all rental houses from 1 July 2019.
-All landlords and property managers have to make sure that the insulation meets standards that are in line with the latest standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space might require to be filled with or replaced.
+The insulation of the ceiling and underfloor is required to all rental homes since 1 July 2019.
+Property managers and landlords are required to make sure that the insulation meets the new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may require to be added or replaced.

-A well-insulated house can reduce condensation and lower the chance of mould and dampness and will also make more easy for the house to retain the heat.
+A house that is well-insulated will help to control condensation and reduce the chances of mould and damp, and will also make more easy to the house to keep heat.

-The "R" is a symbol for thermal resistance, and is a gauge of how well the insulation is able to resist heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation resists heat flow.
+The higher the R-value, the more effective the insulation.

 Titahi Bay Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the inside of the building but you must make sure there is somewhere for surface, rain and underground water to flow and stop it from coming into the building.
-When it comes to moisture and damp it is usually not apparent that it can become a big problem and end up causing damages to your investment and affecting the tenant’s well-being.
+Protecting your rental property from moisture isn’t just about what’s inside the building it’s also about the outside.
+You must make sure there is somewhere for surface and underground water to flow and prevent it from getting into the building.
+When it concerns damp and moisture it’s often the concerns you don’t notice that can cause a lot of trouble and cause damages to your investment and harming your tenant’s well-being.

-Rental properties must have efficient drainage to eliminate storm water, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure that the water is able to go and that it can’t linger underneath the buildings is a vital aspect of maintaining your property’s dry.
+Rental properties should be equipped with effective drainage for the removal of floodwaters, surface water, and groundwater, with an appropriate runoff or outfall.
+Making sure that the water is able to go, and that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.

-The ground-moisture barrier generally a polythene sheet laid over the ground, to block any moisture in the ground from entering the structure.
-It also assists in preventing any damage to your underfloor insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from entering the home.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection